jouinisayf/open-data-portals-irve/README.md

 The dataset is available in CSV format and through an API, which makes it easy to use.
 In addition, the IRVE schema is strictly applied, ensuring strong consistency between all records.

-Overall, this dataset is a very good example of well-standardized and highly reusable open data.

 ### 2. IRVE – Pays de Grasse (Wiiiz)